inadarei/hyper/_includes/description.md

 pattern and thus avoid the combinatorial explosion of complexity in the alternative, point-to-point approach.

-Due to its versatility, Hyper is also a very fine choice as the primary format of an API, but it's entirely up to the API producer and the consumer whether they choose to do that or translate Hyper to another format, such as HAL or UBER.
+Due to its simplicity and versatility, Hyper is also a very fine choice as the primary format of an API, but it's entirely up to the API producer and the consumer whether they choose to do that or translate Hyper to another format, such as HAL or UBER.